 Program and Evaluation Details

-The UK Government's Department for International Development (DFID) and the Indian National Housing Bank (NHB) developed a program that focuses on increasing access to affordable housing through three key mechanisms.
+The UK Government's Foreign, Commonwealth & Development Office (FCDO) and the Indian National Housing Bank (NHB) developed a program that focuses on increasing access to affordable housing through three key mechanisms.
 First, the program finances construction of affordable housing in eight low-income states in India.
 Second, the program finances home loans for low-income households.
 Third, the program provides technical assistance to the Indian government and several private sector partners in order to strengthen policies to promote affordable housing.

 AIR is partnering with KPMG and IMRB in designing and implementing a mixed-methods research design to determine the impact of the affordable housing program.
 To identify the contribution of the program to policy change at the sector-level, we conduct in-depth interviews and focus groups with representatives of FCDO, NHB, housing finance companies, and the state-level housing board in Rajasthan, Chhattisgarh, and Madhya Pradesh.
 To determine the impact of the housing program on access to credit, housing, socioeconomic and health outcomes, we use a propensity score matching design that includes 2,760 households.